Skip to content

 Step 2: Update Ansible Variables

-Update your CodeCarbon API credentials in vars/main.yml:
+Update your CodeCarbon API credentials in vars/main.yml.
+These are shared by every machine the playbook installs:

 organization_id: your_org_id